Universal Finite Subgroup of the Tate Curve: The Tate curve and its finite subgroups

-To give a description of $O_{Sub_N}$, first we describe the isogenies for the analytic Tate curve over $\mathbb{C}$.
+\begin{example} In this example we describe the finite subgroups and the isogenies for $E_q$, the analytic Tate curve over $\mathbb{C}$.

-To give a subgroup for each order $N$, pick a pair of integers $(d, e)$ and a nonzero complex number $q'$ such that $N=de$ and $d, e\geq 1$.
-Let $q'$ be a nonzero complex number such that $q^d=q'^e$.
-Consider the map
+Let $N$ be any positive integer.
+To give a subgroup of order $N$ of $E_q$, we pick a pair of integers $(d, e)$ such that $N=de$ and $d, e\geq 1$ and let $q'$ be a nonzero complex number such that $q^d=q'^e$.
+Consider the isogeny

 It is well-defined since $\psi_d(q^{\mathbb{Z}})\subseteq q'^{\mathbb{Z}}$.